Ending a Lease or Rental Agreement FAQs

 How can a landlord evict a tenant?

 In order to evict a tenant, a landlord must serve the tenant with a written notice of termination.
 Every state has different guidelines for notification requirements.
-A landlord may evict the tenant for violating a term in a rental contract or terminate a tenancy without cause to end a lease or month-to-month tenancy.
+A landlord may evict the tenant for violating a rental contract.
+Where local rent control laws do not apply, a landlord may also terminate a tenancy without cause to end a lease or month-to-month tenancy provided proper advance notice has been given.
 There are three types of terminations for cause: pay rent or quit, cure or quit, or an unconditional quit.
 In most states, when termination is without cause, a landlord must give the tenant either a 30-day or 60-day termination notice.
-If the tenant refuses to move out or fix the violation after receiving a termination notice, the landlord can file an eviction lawsuit.
+If the tenant refuses to move out or corrects the violation after receiving a termination notice, the landlord can file an eviction lawsuit.

 Consider Getting Legal Help Ending a Lease or Rental Agreement

-Real estate laws are complicated and when landlord/tenant issues arise it can be difficult to determine what to do.
+Real estate laws are complicated.
+When landlord/tenant issues arise, it can be difficult to determine what to do.
 When life events make it necessary for you to end a lease or rental agreement earlier than planned, it helps to have the law on your side.
 Get in touch with a local landlord-tenant law attorney to learn more.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help